Evidence-Based Advice on Aging Well

 - Cut back on negativity.
 If you notice that you are spending a lot of time absorbing negative messages, whether that’s from social media, watching too much of the news, or being around negative people, reduce your interactions with those sources of stress.
 You might find yourself ready for more positive, in-person connections when you free up that time.

-Based on the results of your hearing evaluation and in-depth conversations, your audiologist can recommend appropriate technology to help you re-engage with life, including enjoying conversations with family and friends, hearing clearly at religious and and community activities, and pursuing all your passions.
+Treating hearing loss involves a comprehensive hearing evaluation performed by a trained audiologist.
+Associated Audiologists performs detailed, personalized evaluations in sound-treated booths, with options for treating all ranges of hearing loss from any stage in life.
+Based on the results of your hearing evaluation, Associated Audiologists can recommend appropriate technology to help you re-engage with life, including enjoying conversations with family and friends, hearing clearly at religious and and community activities, and pursuing all your passions.

 “I have been going to Associated Audiologists for almost 30 years.
 The patient care is second to none.
 The check-in staff, technicians, and interns are consistently friendly, welcoming, and efficient.
 They help create a smooth and positive experience from the moment I arrive.
 My audiologist, Dr. Stacey Baldwin, is exceptionally knowledgeable and truly takes time to listen to my concerns and address any issues I experience.
 I really appreciate how she stays current with the latest technology and is always exploring better solutions to improve my hearing.
 Her dedication and proactive approach make a significant difference in my care.
 Highly recommend this facility.”